makalah-app/makalah-agent/knowledge-base/10-backend-architecture-agent-makalah.md

     *   `GET /session_status`: (Optional) To query the status of an ongoing session.
 *   **Interaction:**
     *   Receives requests from Client-Side Interface (HTTPS/WebSockets).
-    *   Communicates with the ADK Agent Layer (potentially via internal HTTP calls if ADK Agents are separate Cloud Run services, or direct function calls if co-located).
+    *   Communicates with the ADK Agent Layer (potentially via internal HTTP calls if ADK Agents are separate Render Services, or direct function calls if co-located).
-    *   Interacts with Data Persistence Layer (PostgreSQL, GCS, Redis) for session state and data storage.
+    *   Interacts with Data Persistence Layer (PostgreSQL, Object Storage, Redis) for session state and data storage.
     *   Sends responses back to Client-Side Interface.
-    *   **Scalability:** Leverages Cloud Run's auto-scaling capabilities to handle varying loads.
+    *   **Scalability:** Leverages Render Services' auto-scaling capabilities (based on configuration) to handle varying loads.

 ---